 It is not unusual for us to participate directly in the bidding of fishing federations throughout Japan.

 For example, we purchase the finest kelp from a middleman in Kushiro, Hokkaido, and procure selected mozuku and sea grapes from a fisheries company in Okinawa.

-We also procure wakame seaweed from Sanriku, Ise Bay, and Naruto, and tosakanori (sea vegetable) from all over western Japan, carefully selecting the best seasonal ingredients.
+We also procure wakame from Sanriku, Ise Bay, and Naruto, and Tosakanori (sea vegetable) from all over western Japan, carefully selecting the best seasonal ingredients.

 By keeping a close eye on market price changes and seasonal trends, we are able to deliver the highest quality and most reasonably priced merchandise at that time of the year.

 In addition to procurement from all over Japan, we are also expanding our procurement network overseas for some sea vegetables that are difficult to procure domestically.